-- 4. 1A.
+4. 1A.
 No inning shall start after 1hour and 30 minutes.
 The game shall end after the team on offense at the 1-hour 30 minute mark ends it's at bats for the inning.
+There is no "drop dead" time limit.
+Note: For the Post season tournament, the home team shall be allowed to bat so the complete inning is played.
+Also tournament game time limits are changed.
+See section on Post Season Tournament play.

-There is no "drop dead" time limit. - 5.
-Tball.
+- 5. Tball.
 For weekend games, a new inning shall not start more than 1 hour and 15 minutes after the game has commenced.
 For week day games, the game shall end 1 hour and 15 minutes after the scheduled start time, unless the start time was delayed by a prior game.
-An inning starts the moment "TIME" is called after the last batter on the home team's roster has batted.
+An inning starts the moment "TIME" is called after the last batter on the home team's roster has batted. - 5T.

-- 5T.
 5T meetings shall be limited to 90 minutes.
 The meeting shall commence with a practice session and concludes with a game that begins at approximately the half-way point, as the managers may agree. - 7.
 No game at any level may be played past 10:30 pm. - The time elapsed during a game that is suspended, and then continued on another day, will count towards the amount of time that may be played in the game once it is resumed. - 9.
 When two games are scheduled on a lighted field on a weeknight, the first game will begin at 5:45 pm.or 5:30 pm.
 The game clock starts running at 5:45 pm or 5:30 pm, whether or not play has started.
 If the first game is a Minors game, normal time limits apply.
 If the first game is a Majors game, no new inning will start after 7:30 pm, and play shall stop at 7:45 pm.
-For the second game, no new inning will begin after 10 pm., regardless of level or when play actually started. - D. Inning Limits.
+For the second game, no new inning will begin after 10 pm., regardless of level or when play actually started. - Inning Limits.
 A game may not be played more than six innings below the Majors level.